Standards

 5.3 Candidates develop technology- rich environmental education instructional plans that address diverse students’ needs.

-6. STANDARD 6.
+5.4 Candidates impact diverse students’ learning by delivering developmentally, culturally and linguistically appropriate and effective environmental education instruction. - STANDARD 6.
 Assessment.
 Candidates possess the knowledge, abilities, and commitment to make assessment integral to curriculum and instruction in environmental education, thereby fostering continuous intellectual, social, emotional, and physical development of each student.
 Candidates demonstrate an understanding of how assistive technologies can be used in assessment.
 Candidates use assessment as a means of on-going evaluation of effective teaching and learning.

 6.1 Candidates integrate assessment that meets the needs of diverse students into environmental education instruction.